HOZELOCK WONDERHOZE - THE GOOD AND THE BAD

 About 16 years ago I bought a Hozelock Compact Hose Reel and hosepipe which was attached to my home's wall.
-It is still as in good condition as it was when I bought it but I started to find it problematic having to pull the hosepipe out of the reel and haul it through my small garden without knocking down plants with it in the process.
-As I have a balance disability (sorry, I don't mean to harp on about it but it is important for those with other challenges to know), it wasn't ideal for me struggling with the hosepipe which kept kinking as it came off the reel, or ideal to be lugging a watering can around either.
+It is still as in good condition as it was when I bought it but I started to find it problematic as time went by having to pull the hosepipe out of the reel and haul it through my small garden without knocking down plants with it in the process.
+As I have a balance disability it wasn't ideal for me struggling with the hosepipe which kept kinking as it came off the reel, or ideal to be lugging a watering-can around either.
 Then I was mooching around a garden centre with a friend recently and spotted the Hozelock 'Wonderhoze'.

 Hozelock 'Wonderhoze'

 It is simple to use.
 You attach the Wonderhoze to a tap (you will see I have white plumbing tape on my tap as that tap connection always manages to drip whatever I attach to it) and you turn on the water, The Wonderhoze worm suddenly fattens up, raring to go.
-Easy.
-Now, a word of warning before you dash out and buy one, it's a bit weird.
-It's like watering with a giant earthworm.
-The Wonderhoze stretches in use by about three times its empty length and it is the expanded length which is advertised on the packaging.
+NOTE: the Wonderhoze stretches in use by about three times its empty length and it is the expanded length which is advertised on the packaging.
+I bought the shorter Wonderhoze and it hangs perfectly on the outside tap and didn't need a separate hanger.

 My garden is only about 30ft x 30ft and so I bought the 12.5 metre which can easily drape the hosepipe over my outside tap when empty, as seen in the above image.